Sweating Out a Hangover: Myths, Facts, and a Better Alternative

 The alcohol that doesn’t get metabolized by the liver is broken down into diacetic acid, carbon dioxide, and water.
 These components are eliminated through sweat, urine, and breath.
 By the time you’re feeling a hangover, most of the alcohol in your system has already been metabolized by your liver and it is no longer possible to sweat it out.
 This means that what you’re sweating is not alcohol, but its byproducts.

-Likewise, you can’t sweat out hangover symptoms like a throbbing headache, nausea, muscle aches, or upset stomach.
+The fact of the matter is you can’t sweat out hangover symptoms like a throbbing headache, nausea, muscle aches, or upset stomach.
 On the contrary, excessive sweating will only aggravate your hangover if you become dehydrated.

 Engaging in intense exercising after drinking is never a good idea and you shouldn’t use workouts to cure hangover symptoms.
 But if you only have a slight hangover, you may want to consider a gentle workout such as stretching, walking, or yoga.
 Exercise releases endorphins that will boost your energy and mood.
 Just make sure that you are properly hydrated and your stomach has settled down.